Kampinos National Park, Poland: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and E. Be sure to get the necessary kind.
-A lot of adapters that you can buy are simply plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types C and E. Ensure that you choose the right type.
+The vast majority of adapters available are just plugs and require your devices to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one works in most places.

 A portable power bank, like this one